startserver/startserver-testsuit/README.md

 ## Usage

-Add config in your package.json.
+Add config to the `package.json` file in your project.

 ```js
 "startserver": [